Magic vs. Knicks Prediction & Picks - December 29

 Magic Performance Insights

-- This season, the Magic rank 25th in the league in assists, averaging 25.0 per game.
+- This season the Magic are ranked 25th in the league in assists at 25.0 per game.

-- Orlando is committing 14.0 turnovers per game this season (22nd-ranked in NBA), and it has forced 15.2 turnovers per contest (second-best).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.